hollow-cube/docs/docs/what-is-map-maker.md

 project, etc.

 There is no true end goal or objective.
-People can climb leaderboards or aim for the best stats, but the main gimmick is just to have fun.
-And since most content is community-driven, there is an unlimited amount!
+People can climb leaderboards or aim for the best stats, but the main gimmick is just to have fun, and since most content is community-driven, there is an unlimited amount of it!